JetBrains/kotlin-multiplatform-dev-docs/topics/overview/supported-platforms.md

 ## Core Kotlin Multiplatform technology stability levels

-Here's a quick guide to platform stability levels for the Core Kotlin Multiplatform technology and their meaning:
+Here's a quick guide to platform stability levels for the core Kotlin Multiplatform technology and their meaning:

 **Experimental** means "for trial use only":